 The oysters are brought in with lemon and special knives.
 I watch Doris and then try to follow her example.
 After a few botched attempts I finally manage to munch down the mess.
 I like the taste.
 I like the constancy as well, the way the pulp grows in your mouth.
 Pieces of shell crunch between my teeth, sort of like when you’ve bitten off someone’s ear.

 Not an obvious comparison to most of us but nicely summarising Harry.

 Clinch was published in September 2015, simultaneously in Swedish and English.
 The translation by Henning Koch is seamless and has none of the occasional jarring notes when translators struggle with idiomatic expressions.
 It is absorbing in both plot and atmosphere and I look forward to the next installment.

 UPDATE: Book 2 in this series, Down for the Count, now available also.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

 Book Depository | Amazon | Kobo | B&N | Booktopia(Aus)

 ~ Tony Ziemek is the lead editor of Ed Fresh Editorial Services.

 Martin Holmén teaches History and Swedish in Stockholm.
 Before studying and becoming a teacher Martin worked as a waiter and bartender, but confesses that he doesn’t remember much of that time.
 Clinch is his first novel.
-Martin is already hard at work on the second installment, Out for the Count.
+Martin is already hard at work on the second instalment, Down for the Count.

 * Receiving this book from the publisher did not impact the expression of honest opinions in the review above.